nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5. Without noticeable delay, should be able to add and update contact information.
 6. Without noticeable delay, should be able to delete contact information.
 7. Must be able to cache github repository list for future use.
-8. Must be able to display search results for find function within 3 seconds.
+8. Must be able to display search results for find function within 3 seconds even for large address books.

 *{More to be added}*